 But don’t be put off!

-Welcome to my fun new series on things to do at the beach starting with safety first; this comprehensive family guide shares top tips on how to stay safe at the beach with kids and the dog, including jellyfish stings, rip tide survival and even doggy sunblock!
+Welcome to my fun new series on things to do at the beach starting with safety first; this comprehensive family safety guide shares top tips on how to stay safe at the beach with kids and the dog, including jellyfish stings, rip tide survival and even doggy sunblock!

 Here’s how to keep your family beach and sea safe: –